saisankp/Scalable-P2P-Protocol/README.md

 ./demonstration/demo-2/pi-27/terminal-2.sh
 ```

 Make sure you run these scripts on their appropriate Raspberry Pi's.
-Using a different machine will cause issues, since we initialise the IP the device is running on initially in the commands.
+Using a different machine will cause issues since the commands used are catered to each Raspberry Pi.

 ## 3. Run all 5 devices per Raspberry Pi (OPTIONAL)
 This is only optional if you are curious and want to experience some mayhem.
 It is hard to track everything going on, since there would be 5 devices x 3 Raspberry Pi's = 15 devices running in total.
 However, if you are curious you can run it to see how the system handles it.